Here's a list of central Ohio holiday events

 - 5-9pm, 1777 E. Broad St., Columbus. $22 adults, $19 seniors, children and students, kids under 3 free.

-🐴 In addition to an impressive display of holiday lights, Easton Town Center offers horse-drawn carriage rides.
+⛸️ In addition to an impressive display of holiday lights, Easton Town Center offers an ice-skating rink.

 🚗 Just a 30-minute trip away, two popular drive-through displays allow for COVID-friendly distancing from the comfort of your car.